If you’re an Amazon seller, chances are you’ve noticed some seismic changes in the e-retail landscape these last few years.

 It pays to repair or replace your stock if light fingers or a burst pipe mean you don’t have any to sell.
 And it also covers the things you need to sell in the first place ie your PC, printer, desk etc.

 One last thing to wrap up

-Before you decide what insurance you need, it’s worth checking up on Amazon’s requirements, as set out in their sellers’ agreement (or Europe Business Solutions Agreement, if you want to look it up).
+Before you decide exactly what insurance you need, it’s worth checking up on Amazon’s requirements for selling in the UK and Europe, as set out in their sellers’ agreement (or Europe Business Solutions Agreement, if you want to look it up).